You Are Viewing

 SheWinS_Track

-SheWinS is run every year by volunteer coaches.
-Our volunteers are typically American women who commit to spending three months in South Africa.
+SheWinS sports (and other activities such as yoga and arts) have been run every year by volunteer local and international coaches, supervised by Cindy Burns.
+Our international volunteers are typically American women who commit to spending three months in South Africa.
 They work as coaches and mentors and are encouraged to take on independent projects.
 Room and board, in-country transportation, and daily living expenses are covered by the organization.
 All of our athletic programs are managed by a local head coach along with the volunteer American coaches.

 Volunteering with SheWinS is an exciting and challenging experience.
 Volunteers are given independence and creative leeway as they conceptualize, design, plan, and execute their projects in collaboration with Memel Primary School.
 SheWinS is ultimately made powerful by the initiative of passionate volunteers who bring their energy, skills, and an attitude of service to everything they do.